elcorto/jackpod/README.rst

 achieve very low latency with no perceptible AV (audio-video) delay in this case -- important for video!
 There is the ``-w`` (WiFi mode) option which sets looser options (more buffering) that will increase the AV-delay a bit.
 This will need to be adjusted for your network.
-So far, we had stable and reliable connections only via cable or when surrounding WiFis are either off or use very different channels.
-So one could just as well use a 3.5 mm audio cable, right?
+So far, we had stable connections only via cable or when (i) surrounding WiFis are off, (ii) use very different channels, (iii) we use 5 GHz-only Wifi which is much less crowded (many people still use 2.4 GHz, so less channel overlap).

-Maybe, but it wouldn't be as cool!
+So .. with a bad Wifi setup, using an Ethernet cable is better  .. and one could just as well use a 3.5 mm audio cable instead, right?
+Sure, but it wouldn't be as cool!

 .. _netjack2: https://github.com/jackaudio/jackaudio.github.com/wiki/WalkThrough_User_NetJack2
 .. _hfb: https://www.hifiberry.com/shop/boards/hifiberry-dac-pro